Tinder Account Under Review? From Selfie Verification to Full Profile Checks

 Unlike a full account review which can be triggered by many things, a "selfie under review" status is specifically related to your profile photos and the photo verification process.
 Here are the most common reasons your selfie might be flagged for review or verification is taking time:

-The most frequent reason is that the photo you submitted for verification doesn't clearly match your existing profile pictures or the facial geometry Tinder's system expects.
+The most frequent reason is that the facial recognition technology Tinder uses detects inconsistencies between your verification selfie and your existing profile pictures.
 This could be due to:

-- Attempting to verify using a photo of someone else.
+- Attempting to verify using a photo of someone else: This is a direct violation and will cause an immediate failure.

 Failure to Meet Photo Guidelines